 Morocco has become one of the world’s favorite sets for films that have a desert feel.
 In one of the regions most stable countries and with an affordable cost of doing business, more and more directors and producers are choosing Morocco.
 Check out some of these movies filmed in Morocco!

 Ouarzazate was once a small desert outpost and today is known as the Hollywood of Morocco.
 It was a small trading post for traders who came through the Sahara.
 During the French protectorate it was a military outpost and customs depot.
 It rose to prominence in 1983 with the creation of Atlas Film Studios.
 This studio is the largest in the world (based on acreage) and an estimated 75% of films shot in Morocco are done in this area.

-I’ve rounded up ten films and episodes of series you can stream on Netflix right now (July 2016) that were filmed in or set in Morocco.
+I’ve rounded up films and episodes of series you can stream on Netflix right now (July 2018) that were filmed in or set in Morocco.
 Not all of these titles will stream in all Netflix locations and there may be more titles available in different countries.
 I’ve based this list off of what is available in the United States.
 There are dozens more and I’ve also put together many of those that you can find on Amazon.

-Set in Morocco
+Movies About Morocco and Set in Morocco

 The Time in Between is a film adaptation of the book by Maria Duenas.
 “With Spain on the brink of civil war, a Madrid dressmaker follows a lover to Morocco, loses a fortune, and ends up a spy for the allies.”
 The movie takes place in a time that is not often portrayed on film with a strong female character.